sharingcloud/docknv/README.md

 # ...
 ```

-Once you defined your environment configuration file, you can use it in the templating process, using the `docknv env use` command.
+Once you defined your environment configuration file, you can use it in the templating process, using the `docknv env use <env_name>` command.

 ### Templating system